 The types of keywords that are good to use for accountants SEO are location variations, niche targeted, and long tail.
-If you have a firm that targets startups understand the problems that startup encounter and find the keywords they use to find a solution to the problems.
+If you have an accounting firm that targets startups, understand the problems that startups encounter and find the keywords they use to find a solution to the problems.

-By focusing on longtail keywords you can create a library of content that will dominate Google’s search results.
-These queries do not have a lot of traffic, but they bring potential clients and highly qualified leads to your business.
+By focusing on longtail keywords you can create a library of content that will dominate Google Search results.
+These search queries do not have a lot of traffic, but they bring potential clients and highly qualified leads to your accounting firm.

 Understanding your target client and their problems is important and will provide the base of all your content.

-Using keywords to design your website hierarchy is a good strategy.
-A lot of companies do not create a page for each of the different services, e.g. accountant in “location”, tax services, payroll, etc. Given that it is so easy to create a service page this is an enormous missed opportunity.
+Using Accounting SEO keywords to design your website hierarchy is a good strategy.
+A lot of accounting firms do not create a page for each of the different services, e.g. accountant in “location”, tax services, payroll, etc. Given that it is so easy to create a service page, this is an enormous missed opportunity.

 All successful niche businesses publish content regularly that answers potential client questions, helps solve problems, and gives inspiration to your target market.

 Read our SEO case study for accountants for more information.

 Quality backlinks are crucial for SEO success in any niche, including SEO for accountants.
 They area also especially important for local SEO.
 Backlinks signal to search engines that other websites trust and value your website’s content.

 Collaborating with relevant businesses in the financial industry is a productive strategy.
 You can write guest blog posts for these companies and they can provide you with a link back to your website.
 This allows you to gain a backlink while also establishing professional relationships and expanding your audience.